bbatsov/batsov.com/_posts/2022-08-28-ocaml-tips-multiple-let-bindings.md

 let a = 1 and b = 2 and c = 3 in a + b + c
 ```

-Still a bit too verbose for my taste, but I definitely like it a more over multiple `let ... in` expressions, as it reads better.
+Still a bit too verbose for my taste, but I definitely like it a more over multiple `let ... in` expressions, as it reads (subjectively) better.
 As a bonus - this style of introducing bindings clearly shows that all the bindings we introduced are independent of each other, which reduces some of the mental overhead for readers of the code.[^1]

 Note, however, that you can't do something like this: